Beekan/betabot/betabot_nav_amcl/README.md

 ### How many official local planner available in ROS?

+6 Local planners, base_local_planner,dwa_local_planner,asr_ftc_local_planner,teb_local_planner,eband_local_planner,adaptive_local_planner

 ### which local planner did you use?

+base_local_planner

 ### In your own words how the local planner you selected works?

+The local map is generated using an array of sensors.
+The map is then used to determine the path that would result in the least collisions.

 ### How many official global planner available in ROS?

+5

 ### which global planner did you use?

+Navfn

 ### In your own words how the global planner you selected works?

+The algorithm divides the map into seperate pixels where each pixel is a state, a shortest path algorithm is then implemented.

 ---

 ### State your suggestion increase the overall performance?

+Use models of better sensors with less margin of error and although it might increase the computational complexity but increasing the number of samples would better the performance.

 ### List the most time consuming problems you faced
+Aligining the map correctly but the final demo is used using the given map and setting the names of the topics and tuning  the configuration files correctly.

 ---